VoIPGRID/swiftdrop/README.rst

 - Add basic SPF checks?
 - Add DKIM checks?
-- Add countermeasures against spam / floods / other malicious stuff (?)
+- Add countermeasures against spam / floods / other malicious stuff.
+- Add currently implemented cur/MAILDIR scheme in synopsis at the top.
+- Check/fix that SSL is kept up to date (both the ca-certificates -- for swift uploads -- and that postfix SSL snakeoil keys are kept up to date).
+- Failures are now logged, but K8S is not scraped: do we need an ERRORMAIL (logging) handler?

 .. _`run-docker.sh`: examples/run-docker.sh